Apache Trail

 Apache Trail is one of the most beautiful drives of Arizona

-Apache Trail is the name of a scenic desert drive located in the south-central part of the U.S. state of Arizona.
-It’s said to be one of the most scenic drives near the Phoenix area.
+Apache Trail is a scenic desert drive located in the south-central part of the U.S. state of Arizona, often considered one of the most picturesque routes near the Phoenix area.

 How long is Apache Trail?

-Running though Gila, Maricopa and Pinal counties, the road, also known as State Route 88 or AZ88, is 62km (39 miles) long.
-It runs from Apache Junction (Greater Phoenix area) to Theodore Roosevelt Lake.
-Most of the road has a maximum speed limit of 15 mph.
-Test drivers from General Motors Proving Grounds used the Apache Trail to test tires and vehicle maneuverability.
+Spanning Gila, Maricopa, and Pinal counties, the road, also known as State Route 88 or AZ88, stretches for 62 km (39 miles), running from Apache Junction in the Greater Phoenix area to Theodore Roosevelt Lake.
+The majority of the road maintains a maximum speed limit of 15 mph.
+General Motors Proving Grounds' test drivers utilized Apache Trail to test tires and vehicle maneuverability.

 When was Apache Trail built?